Brooklyn Sudano: Early life

 Sudano was born in Los Angeles, California, to African American singer Donna Summer and Italian American songwriter Bruce Sudano.
 She was named after her father's hometown of Brooklyn, New York City.
 Her younger sister (by 19 months) is singer and songwriter Amanda Sudano of Johnnyswim.
 She has an older half-sister, Mimi Sommer, from her mother's first marriage to Helmut Sommer.
 As a baby, she was featured in her mother's song "Brooklyn" on the record I'm a Rainbow.

 Sudano spent the early part of her childhood on a 56-acre ranch in Thousand Oaks, California until her family moved to Connecticut when she was 10 years old.
 When she was 14, her family relocated to Nashville, Tennessee.
 Here, Sudano gravitated toward the arts.
 She also sang in the gospel choir at church.
 Sudano and her sisters spent summers touring and singing backing vocals for their famous mother.
 In her leisure, she studied dance and wrote songs.

 She attended high school at Christ Presbyterian Academy where she appeared in all the theater productions.
 Sometimes Sudano accompanied her parents while they toured around the world, continuing her studies with tutors.
 A distinguished student, she was valedictorian at her graduation.

-Upon graduation, Sudano was accepted at Brown, Duke and Georgetown University.
-However, she chose to remain close to home and attended Vanderbilt University.
-Sudano eventually left Vanderbilt to study at the Lee Strasberg Theatre and Film Institute in New York.
+Upon graduation, Sudano chose to attend Vanderbilt University, having also been accepted at Brown, Duke, and Georgetown University.
+However, she eventually left Vanderbilt early to study at the Lee Strasberg Theatre and Film Institute in New York.

 Career

 While studying acting in New York, Sudano was spotted by a modelling agent and signed to the Ford Modeling Agency.
 She appeared in numerous advertising campaigns in print and television, including Clairol, Clean & Clear and K-Mart.
 In 2003, Sudano replaced Meagan Good as Vanessa Scott on My Wife and Kids.
-Vanessa is Junior's girlfriend and later wife, who first appears in the season finale of season 3 (played by Good).
+Vanessa is Jr.'s girlfriend and later wife, who first appears in the season 4 premiere epidsoe.
 Sudano continued as a regular cast member throughout the rest of the series' five-year run.